 Waberthwaite

 The village church of St John with its Anglican cross and Norman font is one of the few remaining with box pews.
-Its appearance must have changed little since it was built 800 years ago.
+Its appearance has likely remained largely unchanged since it was built, and it is believed to date back to at least the 13th century.
 The setting by a bend in the tidal River Esk, protected from northerly gales by the wooded sloped of Muncaster Fell, is truly idyllic.
-Squat and simple, this typical dale church has witnessed many centuries of worship.
+Squat and simple, this typical dale church has witnessed many centuries of devotion.
+The presence of ancient cross shafts from the 9th and 10th centuries in the churchyard suggests that the site has been a place of worship for well over a thousand years.

-Richard Woodall of Waberthwaite was founded in 1828 and was one of the oldest family-run firms in the country.
-The company supplied the royal household with its range of hams, bacon and sausages, as well as supplying a number of national retailers, including Fortnum & Mason, Harrods and Selfridges.
-Unfortunately the business closed in 2010 due to the ill health of its managing director Colin Woodall.
+Richard Woodall of Waberthwaite was founded in 1828 and is one of the oldest family-run firms in the country.
+The company has supplied the royal household with its range of hams, bacon and sausages, as well as supplying a number of national retailers, including Fortnum & Mason, Harrods and Selfridges.
+The company is currently run by 7th, 8th and 9th generation family members.

 Related Links :